Open Computing Center/Technical Assistance Center

 You must present a valid Apache ID card (or a Vaughn Library Courtesy Card) at the check-in desk.

 Patrons may be asked to provide certain information upon check-in, including but not limited to: name, course name and number (ex., ENGL 1302), instructor’s name, software/media to be used, etc. This information is for statistical purposes only.

 Users will be assigned and directed to a particular computer.
 If assigned to a station, the user MUST use the assigned computer.
 Those desiring to move to another computer must check with a lab assistant BEFORE making such a move.

 All materials checked out for in-lab use (CDs, Textbooks, etc.) must be returned to the check-in desk before leaving the computer lab.

 Patrons are responsible for cleaning up their work area before signing out of the computer lab.
 Do not leave trash for the next patron to deal with.
 Patrons are also highly encouraged to push in their chairs upon leaving so as not to create potentially dangerous obstacles for other students during periods of high traffic.

 Respect for computer lab staff members is expected of computer lab patrons.
 Lab assistants do not make the rules; they are, however, expected to enforce them.

 Offensive language will not be tolerated.

 There is a zero tolerance policy for pornography or lewd, offensive, and inappropriate material (as determined by the lab manager and/or student assistant if manager is unavailable), whether brought in by the patron or accessed from the Internet either as a Web site or as part of an e-mail.
 This includes pictures or material accessed through the patron’s email account.
-Failure to abide by this policy may result in the patron being banned from T-315 Computer Lab.
+Failure to abide by this policy may result in the patron being banned from the Open Computer Lab.

 Only software legally purchased and/or licensed by TJC will be installed on lab machines.
 Patrons may ask for assistance if their computer needs to download an update to access student materials, or if they need to temporarily install a program required for use by their current TJC course.
 Patrons will usually find their specialty software for a course in that courses virtual desktop pool.